CM53/CM53.github.io/_projects/1_project.md

 - Meets WHO criteria for rapid COVID-19 diagnostics.

 ## Imaging & analysis software:
-I developed custom imaging software to automatically locate, analyze, and quantify band intensities from lateral-flow strips using flatbed scanner images.
+I developed custom imaging software in python to automatically locate, analyze, and quantify band intensities from lateral-flow strips using flatbed scanner images.
 The tool extracts spatial and intensity data for each test and control line, enabling consistent and objective result interpretation for large-scale or field deployments.

 ### 📄 Citation